 These services connect you with local or nationally trained, friendly counselors and assistants who can guide you in an emergency.
 In terms of domestic violence, suicide, and other issues, a single call could be the difference between life and death.

 Factors Contributing to Mental Health Challenges

 Despite the better-than-average nature of many of the contributing factors in Downers Grove, these factors still contribute to many local issues of mental health challenges.
-Local poverty, lack of mental health professionals, substance abuse and food insecurity are just a few issues that can increase the risk of mental illness in your community.
+Local poverty, lack of mental health professionals, substance abuse, and food insecurity are just a few issues that can increase the risk of mental illness in your community.

 There are 526 patients for every mental health provider in Illinois.
-This can make it difficult for individuals who have anxiety, tight schedules or lack of resources to find the necessary assistance.
+This can make it difficult for individuals who have anxiety, tight schedules, or lack of resources to find the necessary assistance.
 Substance abuse remains an issue nationally and throughout Illinois, with approximately 19 per 100,000 residents dying of drug overdose per year.

 While not the most struggling county in Illinois, DuPage County still has approximately 7.3% of its population experiencing food insecurity.
-The insecurity of basic necessities can dramatically increase stress and anxiety, which are contributing factors to many mental health challenges.
+The insecurity of necessities can dramatically increase stress and anxiety, which are contributing factors to many mental health challenges.

 The Challenge of Finding a Suitable Therapist in Downers Grove

 Don’t wait to connect with a qualified therapist in your area.
 Find local, experienced counselors for you or a loved one in Downers Grove.
 Quality care can make an incredible difference in the overall health and outlook of many of your friends and family.
-Use an online directory today to search for the quality service provider for you or your loved ones.
+Use an online directory today to search for a quality service provider for you or your loved ones.